Infinitely Losing My Edge

 I heard you have a compilation of every good song ever done by anybody.

-Every great song by The Seeds.
+Every great song by Interpol.
 All the underground hits.

-All David McCallum tracks.
-I heard you have a vinyl of every Todd Rundgren record on German import.
+All X-Ray Spex tracks.
+I heard you have a vinyl of every The Victims record on German import.

-I hear you're buying an arpeggiator and a harpsichord and are throwing your macbook out the window because you want to make something real.
-You want to make a OOIOO record.
+I hear you're buying a synthesizer and a snare and are throwing your macbook out the window because you want to make something real.
+You want to make a Bobbi Humphrey record.

-I hear that you and your band have sold your oboe and bought a clarinet.
+I hear that you and your band have sold your oboe and bought a synthesizer.

-I hear that you and your band have sold your clarinet and bought an oboe.
+I hear that you and your band have sold your synthesizer and bought an oboe.

 I hear everybody that you know is more relevant than everybody that I know.